 1

-Proper fall arrest systems, edge protection, and scaffolding are not just legal requirements - they can reduce your insurance premiums.
-Safe Work Australia actively targets roofing businesses for height-safety compliance.
+Proper fall arrest systems, edge protection and scaffolding are not just legal requirements - they can reduce your insurance premiums.
+State WHS regulators actively target roofing businesses for height-safety compliance, and a documented safety program demonstrates due diligence.

 2